Proto-Celtic language

-Proto-Celtic, or Common Celtic, is the ancestral proto-language of all known Celtic languages, and a descendant of Proto-Indo-European.
+Proto-Celtic, or Common Celtic, is the reconstructed ancestral proto-language of all known Celtic languages, and a descendant of Proto-Indo-European.
 It is not attested in writing but has been partly reconstructed through the comparative method.
 Proto-Celtic is generally thought to have been spoken between 1300 and 800 BC, after which it began to split into different languages.
 Proto-Celtic is often associated with the Urnfield culture and particularly with the Hallstatt culture.
 Celtic languages share common features with Italic languages that are not found in other branches of Indo-European, suggesting the possibility of an earlier Italo-Celtic linguistic unity.